nakajima/HandShapeClassifier/README.md

 The detection method is naive and could be improved.
 Other shapes could be added as well.
 Still, hope you find it useful.

+If there’s already an API for this and I just missed it please let me know in the issues lol.

 ![gif demo of the example app](https://github.com/nakajima/HandShapeClassifier/blob/main/handdemo.gif?raw=true)

 ### Usage: